 What’s your preferred approach to preventing fungal pathogenesis?

+While fungicides work to a limited extent, you greatly sacrifice quality.
+As a result, fungicide use is unsustainable, because you will not be able to sell your product.
 Therefore, the best strategy is prevention via environmental control.
 You need to keep the crop dry.
 Your structure should divert condensation away from the plants, and your environmental controls should avoid the dewpoint.
 I personally recommend DryGair’s products as very effective solutions for the price.

 Philosophy